Haute couture: Terminology

+Etymology

+The English term haute couture was borrowed from French, where it literally means 'high sewing' or 'high dressmaking'.
+Its first recorded use in English was in 1908, in the Arnold Bennett novel The Old Wives' Tale.

+History

-The term haute couture originally referred to Englishman Charles Frederick Worth's work, produced in Paris in the mid-19th century.
-In France, the term haute couture is protected by law and is defined by the Chambre de commerce et d'industrie de Paris based in Paris.
-The Chambre Syndicale de la Haute Couture is defined as "the regulating commission that determines which fashion houses are eligible to be true haute couture houses".
+In France, the term haute couture is protected by law and is defined by the Paris Chamber of Commerce based in Paris.
+The Fédération de la Haute Couture et de la Mode is defined as "the regulating commission that determines which fashion houses are eligible to be true haute couture houses".
 Their rules state that only "those companies mentioned on the list drawn up each year by a commission domiciled at the Ministry for Industry are entitled to avail themselves" of the label haute couture.
-The Chambre Syndicale de la Couture Parisienne is an association of Parisian couturiers founded in 1868 as an outgrowth of medieval guilds that regulate its members in regard to counterfeiting of styles, dates of openings for collections, number of models presented, relations with press, questions of law and taxes, and promotional activities.
-Formation of the organization was brought about by Charles Frederick Worth.
+The Chambre Syndicale de la Couture Parisienne is an association of Parisian couturiers founded in 1868 as an outgrowth of medieval guilds that regulate its members with regard to counterfeiting of styles, dates of openings for collections, number of models presented, relations with press, questions of law and taxes, and promotional activities.
+Formation of the organisation was brought about by Charles Frederick Worth.
 An affiliated school was organized in 1930 called L'Ecole de la Chambre Syndicale de la Couture.
 The school helps bring new designers to help the "couture" houses that are still present today.
-Since 1975, this organization has worked within the Federation Francaise, de couture, du Prêt-à-Porter des Couturiers et des Createurs de Mode.
+Since 1975, this organization has worked within the Fédération de la Haute Couture et de la Mode.

-More rigorous criteria for haute couture were established in 1945.
+In response to the Nazi occupation of Paris, more rigorous criteria for the term haute couture were established in 1945.
 To earn the right to call itself a couture house and to use the term haute couture in its advertising and any other way, members of the Chambre Syndicale de la Haute Couture must follow specific rules: